Drakulix/ScrollsModLoader/README.md

 - xbuild and mono need to be in your path (C:\Program Files (x86)\Mono-2.10.9\bin on my computer).

 How to build:

-1. Copy Assembly-CSharp.dll, UnityEngine.dll and JsonFx.dll from an UNMODIFIED Scrolls install (if Summoner has been installed it won't work) to the main project folder
+1. Copy `Assembly-CSharp.dll`, `UnityEngine.dll` and `JsonFx.dll` from an UNMODIFIED Scrolls install (if Summoner has been installed it won't work) to the main project folder
-2. Open the solution file.
-Run "build all".
-This will build LinFu, but references won't work
+2. Run `go.bat compile-release` in `LinFu-master`.
-3. Restart Xamarin.
+3. Start Xamarin.
 The references to LinFu should now resolve correctly
 4. Build the project